7 Ideas to Support Your People & Company Culture During COVID-19

 To give your team a break from all the corona-conversations, and keep them connected, create fun online activities that everyone can take part in.

 These are just seven simple ideas to help you nurture your company culture during this lockdown.
-If you need further help or advice, contact us about our company culture consultancy.
+If you need further help or advice, contact me about my company culture consultancy.